Odyssey’s culture of innovation shapes how its technology is built. Shippers inherit the results.

 Keeping the “I” in AI

-One mantra from the Academy captures the intent behind all of this and informs where we plan to go: use AI, but don’t lose the “I.” The tools will keep getting more powerful.
+One mantra from our AI Academy captures the intent behind all of this and informs where we plan to go: use AI, but don’t lose the “I.” The tools will keep getting more powerful.
 Our goal is to make sure they make our people, and our customers, more capable, more intelligent — not more removed from the decisions that matter.
-In a freight market that’s constantly moving, we think that’s a difference shippers will feel.
+In a freight market that’s constantly moving, that’s a difference shippers will feel.
+It’s the integrated intelligence advantage from Odyssey.

 Frequently asked questions